 - A Life Path 5 brings freedom and adventure — the partner who keeps life fresh and encourages growth.

 Recognizing these roles helps you celebrate contributions rather than take them for granted.
-Global surveys show many people feel loved, yet relationship satisfaction can lag — often because partners don’t consistently recognize and use each other’s strengths5.
+Global research shows most people feel loved, yet relationship satisfaction still varies widely; noticing and using each other’s strengths consistently improves connection6.

 Other Life Path Strengths